12 Steps to Your Best PCS Move Yet

 If you’re doing a DITY, load up all the stuff you’ve packed, obtain weight tickets, and get ready to drive.

-If you’re having the movers come, pull things off walls, guide them with how you want things packed, and order them lunch!
+If you’re having the movers come, then pull things off walls, guide them with how you want things packed, and order them lunch!

-Be sure to look over the movers' descriptions of your stuff before signing.
+Be sure to look over the movers' descriptions of your belongings before signing.
 If your things turn up broken or missing, the government will refer back to the movers' paperwork before providing any financial compensation.

 8) Map out your travel plans.